takuma1102/cfcompare/README.md

 - run several ATT estimators on one binary-treatment panel with `panel_compare()`;
 - get a shared tidy ATT table and shared plotting methods;
 - evaluate estimators by held-out RMSE with `panel_rmse()`;
-- inspect TROP tuning through lambda-grid CV-loss and ATT surfaces.
+- inspect TROP tuning through lambda grids with `trop_sensitivity` and `plot_trop_surfaces` (for CV-loss and ATT surfaces).

+> Note: all plots and tables shown in this README are based on a model sample dataset, and they are provided solely as
+> examples of the visualizations that can be created with this package.

 ## Installation